GETI 2023: Renewables skills mind shift threatens talent exodus to oil and gas

 - North America has risen to second choice destination for overseas transfers in the wake of the Biden administration’s funding for wind power, second only to Europe, the world leader in renewable energy.

 - When asked what drives job satisfaction, nearly half of renewables respondents point to the feeling that they are contributing to society, followed by flexible working on 39 per cent.

 - Half feel that their concerns are listened to and have an impact on company policy – the highest proportion among any energy sector.

 Susan Koch, Chief Operating Officer & VP of Accounting at Carbon Engineering, says: “The ability to make a meaningful contribution is a major driver of job satisfaction for renewables workers, so it’s really encouraging to see many feel they can drive company policies.
 The pace of renewables innovation, and the need to fail forward to combat climate change, means that ideas are actively encouraged in the sector.
 With oil and gas enjoying a bounceback, renewables firms will have to compete on other criteria beyond salaries such as offering diverse, democratic, and inclusive workplaces.”

-Airswift and Energy Jobline surveyed 16,000 energy professionals and hiring managers in 166 countries across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
-The report is available to download at https://www.getireport.com/download-report.
+Airswift interviewed sector experts and surveyed 10,000 energy professionals and hiring managers of 149 nationalities across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
+The report is available to download at http://www.getireport.com.